Content Theft – What to Do

-Understand that when you submit a DMCA notice to a web host, the owner of the specific blog/site publishing the reported materials in question does have the right to review the notice in its entirety.
+Understand that when you submit a DMCA notice to a web host, we forward it in entirety to the owner of the specific blog/site publishing the reported materials.
 If the owner does believe that he or she has the legal right to distribute or publish the reported materials (and that they were wrongly removed), a DMCA counter-notice may be filed.
 Unless you bring a lawsuit within 14 days, the host or service provider is required to reactivate the material.
 You can review further information regarding counter-notices and the put-back procedure here.

 Trademark owners do not acquire the exclusive ownership of words.
 They only obtain the right to use the mark in commerce and to prevent competitors in the same line of goods or services from using a confusingly similar mark.
 The same word can therefore be trademarked by different producers to label different kinds of goods.
 Examples are Delta Airlines and Delta Faucets.
 For more information about what is and is not allowed under trademark law there is a helpful FAQ at: http://chillingeffects.org/trademark/faq.cgi#QID51